Tafehi/ai-mcp-server-langchain/README.md

  - Streamlit for a clean and interactive frontend
 It demonstrates how to integrate multiple LLMs and tools into a cohesive solution.
 By using [MCP inspector](https://modelcontextprotocol.io/docs/tools/inspector) you track the number of added tools, resources and prompts in MCP server and also `MCP inspector` makes the debugging easy.
+An [screenshot of this AI powered] application can be seen in below (./pic/01.png)

 ---

 ## 🧱 Project Structure